 Any type of blow to the spine that fractures, crushes, compresses or dislocates one or more vertebrae can cause a traumatic spinal cord injury.
 A bullet or stabbing wound can also damage the spinal cord.

-Most causes of traumatic spinal cord injuries stem from auto accidents, motorcycle accidents and truck accidents, but they can also happen from acts of violence, slips and falls, alcohol-related injuries, sports injuries and workplace/construction accidents.
+Most cases of traumatic spinal cord injuries stem from car accidents, motorcycle accidents and truck accidents, but they can also happen from acts of violence, slips and falls, alcohol-related injuries, sports injuries and workplace/construction accidents.

 The use of alcohol plays a factor in many spinal cord injuries, in which a person under the influence behaves in a reckless fashion causing injury to themselves or others, such as carrying a person on their shoulders and then losing balance.

 Non-traumatic spinal cord injuries could be caused by worsening medical conditions, such as blood clots, tumors or swelling.
 These conditions can stem from cancer, arthritis, osteoporosis, and other infections and inflammation or degenerative spinal diseases.

 In some instances, spinal cord injuries are the result of medical malpractice in which doctors or other medical professionals were negligent during surgery or the course of treatment or them misdiagnosis the injury.
 If this happened to you or your loved one, you should speak to an experienced medical malpractice attorney immediately.